AndroidPatch/APatchDocs/docs/faq.md

 You can install just KernelPatch, but this doesn't allow you to use APM.

-To use the SuperUser management, you need install APatch, and uninstall KernelPatch.

 [Learn more about KernelPatch](https://github.com/bmax121/KernelPatch).

 ## What is SuperKey？